Table of Contents

 Participation

-Researchers have found that involvement is crucial to healthy governance for both men and women.
+Researchers have found that involvement is important to healthy governance for both men and women.
 It is possible to participate directly or through reputable intermediate institutions or representatives.
 It may be proven that representative democracy does not necessarily imply that the decisions are made with the needs of the most vulnerable members of society in mind.
 Participation must be organized and informed.

 Rule of law